Before You Buy Another AI Tool, Answer These 12 Questions

 - Ask for a rewrite? (“Shorter, clearer, less formal.”)

-Leaders who can do this get much more value out of the same tools.
+Leaders who do this get much more value out of the same tools.

 4. Do you know what’s safe to put into AI tools?